evanjt/crudcrate-derive/README.md

-# crudcrate
+# crudcrate-derive

 This crate aims to reduce the amount of excess code required to generate structures for CRUD APIs working with sea-orm and axum.

 For example, the structs below, and their mutating functions with an ActiveModel: